litexlang/litex-official-documents/Tutorial/Factual_Statement_Predicate.md

 ### Exercises

-1. Define a proposition `is_even(n N)` that is true when n is even.
+1. Define a predicate `is_even(n N)` that is true when n is even.
-2. Define a proposition with domain restrictions: `is_positive_reciprocal(x, y R)` where x and y must be positive.
+2. Define a predicate with domain restrictions: `is_positive_reciprocal(x, y R)` where x and y must be positive.
-3. Write both inline and multiline versions of a proposition definition.
+3. Write both inline and multiline versions of a predicate definition.

-### Bonus: The Flexibility of Proposition Definitions
+### Bonus: The Flexibility of Predicate Definitions

-Litex gives you flexibility in how you define propositions.
+Litex gives you flexibility in how you define predicates.
 You can define everything at once, or build up the definition gradually.
 This flexibility mirrors how mathematicians work: sometimes we define concepts completely, sometimes we introduce them and fill in details later.

 ---

-## Section 3: Using Propositions
+## Section 3: Using Predicates

 ### Introduction

-In this section, we'll learn how to use propositions once they're defined.
-You'll learn how to call propositions, how Litex automatically infers equivalent facts, and how to work with named universal facts.
-By the end of this section, you'll be able to use propositions effectively in your proofs.
+In this section, we'll learn how to use predicates once they're defined.
+You'll learn how to call predicates, how Litex automatically infers equivalent facts, and how to work with named universal facts.
+By the end of this section, you'll be able to use predicates effectively in your proofs.

 ### From Natural Language to Litex